How to Write Lore That Will Deepen Your Fantasy World

 The key lies in lore.
 Lore is defined as “a body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth.”

-Lore tends to exist in cultures with long and complex histories, something that is extremely common in fantasy.
+Lore tends to exist in cultures with long and complex histories, something that is extremely common in fantasy genres.
 In fact, I don’t know a fantasy story that doesn’t include at least one old, complex culture.

 So why lore?